 This short film highlights the potential of mini-grids to address the energy challenges in rural Africa, while tackling the global challenge of climate change. [more...]

 Climate change mitigation

-Countries contributions to the historic Paris climate change agreement (2015) were centred on their plans for cutting or avoiding the greenhouse gas emissions that are driving human-made global warming - otherwise known as climate change mitigation.
-Mitigation actions can deliver not only emissions reductions, but also wider co-benefits in relation to climate change adaptation, development, employment, energy security and public health.
-These co-benefits can contribute to achieving a number of the Sustainable Development Goals, in particular those on affordable and clean energy (SDG 7), sustainable cities and communities (SDG 11) and responsible consumption and production (SDG 12).
-Explicitly setting out the co-benefits of a low-emission development approach can increase stakeholder buy-in and support the prioritisation of mitigation activities.
-Discover more guidance for developing countries in the Mitigation section of CDKN's Quick Start Guide or browse the resources below.
+Countries contributions to the historic Paris Agreement (2015) were centred on their plans for cutting or avoiding the greenhouse gas emissions that are driving human-made global warming - otherwise known as climate change mitigation.
+Mitigation actions can also deliver wider co-benefits in relation to climate change adaptation, development, employment, energy security and public health.
+Discover more guidance for developing countries by browsing the resources below.

 The Coalition for Rainforest Nations (CfRN) and CDKN present their joint initiative: the Reporting for Results-based REDD+ project, a three-year project to build capacity for measuring reductions in greenhouse gas emissions and enhancement of carbon stocks in agriculture, forest and other land use in 21 tropical and subtropical forest countries. [more]…

 WORKING PAPER: Working across scales - Learning from seven years of climate compatible development in Asia